 What does OneKloudX do?

-OneKloudX is a local Oracle NetSuite solution provider, our job is to understand our client's back office infrastructure, evaluate their needs, design a modern system to meet these requirements, and then implement the solution.
+OneKloudX is a local Oracle NetSuite and ELMO Cloud HR solution provider, our job is to understand our client's back office infrastructure and people management requirements, evaluate their needs, design a modern system to meet these requirements, and then implement the solution.
 We also offer on going support to aid our client's transition into the new system.

 What is an ERP?